 University of Illinois, Urbana-Champaign, Illinois

 The position included an appointment as Visiting Assistant Professor in the Department of Germanic Languages and Literatures and the School of Art and Design.
-During this fellowship, I co-organized, with Dianne Harris and Christine Catanzarite, the interdisciplinary symposium, "Memory and the Visual," sponsored by the IPRH.
+During my fellowship, I co-organized together with Dianne Harris and Christine Catanzarite, the interdisciplinary symposium, "Memory and the Visual," sponsored by the IPRH.

 In 2011, I received a grant from the Getty Research Institute and was a Fellow in the Stone Summer Theory Institute's workshop on Farewell to Visual Studies.
-A book edited by James Elkins, Gustav Frank, and Sunil Manghani, and based on the workshop, is in press with Pennsylvania State University Press.
+The book is edited by James Elkins, Gustav Frank, and Sunil Manghani and based on the workshop.

 Ph.D., Art History